 At various points throughout the process, the company informed all stakeholders – notably, all employees – of the company’s financial standing, potential outcomes and upcoming changes, including the severity of the challenges before it.

-While the above appear to be obvious, as I think through the situation we were in, all odds were against us.
+While the above appear to be obvious, all odds were against success.
 Without any one of the above items, we would have failed.

 Also, we should point out two additional key factors that were instrumental to success: 1) the client had a tremendously talented, loyal and motivated management team that simply would not give up, and 2) the client had a visionary CEO who, even within his short tenure at the company, quickly fostered a culture of innovation, inclusiveness and transparency.

 Through astute leadership, effective use of technology and financial analysis tools, timely action and open and honest communication, the company survived and is now well positioned to emerge from the pandemic stronger than ever and ready for growth.

 Learn More About Cash Flow Crisis Management & FP&A

 If you need support or want to explore how we can optimize your company’s approach, please contact us or visit our cash flow consulting page.
 You can also subscribe to our CFO Insights blog for more informative content delivered right to your inbox!